Welcome to the Zion & Bryce Tours Bundle

 After you pass the totally strange Checkerboard Mesa, you’ll arrive at the East Entrance Ranger Station, where your tour will conclude.

-Your journey through Bryce Canyon begins at the park’s entrance and continues to Fairyland Point, a lovely overlook offering your first glimpse at the kind of beauty that’s in store.
+Your journey through Bryce Canyon begins at the park’s entrance and continues to Fairyland Point, a lovely overlook offering your first glimpse at the beauty in store.

 As you continue toward Inspiration Point, you’ll uncover how this astonishing landscape formed in the first place.
 Then it’s time to revisit the story of the first Mormon pioneers who arrived here and declared this place their new home.